ajay77381/GIT-Session/README.md

-What is Versional contral system?
+## What is Versional contral system?

 Versional control is a system that record/manages the changes of document /computer program etc over the time.
 It help us tracking the changes when multiple people work on the same project.

 What is GIT?

 Git is versional control system that help us to track the changes in the file and computer program .
-GIT bacally used in source code management but it can be user for keep records changes of any set of file.
+GIT bacially used in source code management in software development  but it can be user for keep records changes of any set of file.